-Equally businesslike, Jesus points out that he is the only person who can deliver this product.
-Jesus states that he is the one, true shepherd.
-He is the one, true gatekeeper for real and eternal life.
-He adds that there are plenty of copycat competitors that make the same claims … and offer guarantees.
-Jesus points out that the shallow promises are as fake as the thieves that make the guarantees.
+Equally businesslike, Jesus points out that He is the only person able to deliver this promise.
+Jesus states that He is the one, true shepherd.
+He is the one, true gatekeeper of real and eternal life.
+He adds that there are plenty of copycat competitors that make the same claims.
+Jesus points out that their shallow promises are as fake as those from thieves and robbers.
 Jesus said (v7), “I tell you the truth, I am the gate for the sheep.
 All who came before me are thieves and robbers… whoever enters through me will be saved.
-He will come in ad go out and find pasture.”
+He will come in and go out and find pasture.”

-We might say, in business, “Well it’s your word against theirs.
-Everyone makes the same claims.”
-In scripture (Jn 9:13-34), the Scribes and Pharisees, who surrounded Jesus during this discussion, made the same claims about their own leadership authority.
-They were the true shepherds; not Jesus!
-Unfortunately, head-to-head, the Scribes and Pharisees could “close” the deal.
+In business, someone might say, “Well it’s your word against theirs.
+Your competition makes the same claims.”
+In scripture (Jn 9:13-34), the Scribes and Pharisees, who surrounded Jesus during this discussion, made similar claims about their own leadership authority.
+They considered themselves to be the true shepherds; not Jesus!
+Unfortunately, the Scribes and Pharisees could NOT “close” the deal face-to-face.

-Jesus spoke about the life that he came to deliver.
-Paul writes about this life when he describes the Fruit of this Spirit.
+Jesus spoke about the kind of life that he promised to deliver.
+Paul writes about Jesus’ promise, made and kept, in his explanation of the Fruit of this Spirit.
 He writes, “But the fruit of the Spirit is love, joy, peace, longsuffering, gentleness, goodness, faith, meekness, temperance: against such there is no law.”
-(KJV) Jesus delivers on his promise.
+(KJV) Jesus delivers on his promises!